-It is important to follow instructions, or we may have to schedule a new appointment.
+Before your CT scan, it is important to follow instructions, or you may have to schedule a new appointment:

 - You will receive instructions about preparing for your exam.

-You may be asked to change into a gown.
-You will lie on a table that will slide into a doughnut-shaped hole in the scanner.
+At the time of your CT scan, you may be asked to change into a gown.
+You will lie on a table that slides into a doughnut-shaped hole in the scanner.
 You will be asked to remain still and may be asked to hold your breath briefly.
-You may speak with your radiology care team.
-Your exam may take from 5 minutes to 1 hour.
+You can speak with your radiology care team.
+Your CT scan may take from 5 minutes to 1 hour.
 Most exams require 15 minutes or less.

-- You may receive the contrast by injection through an IV that will be placed prior to the exam.
+Some exams require that you drink a contrast substance about an hour before your CT scan to enhance the image.
+Alternatively, you may receive the contrast by injection through an IV that will be placed prior to your CT scan.
 It may make you feel warm or cause a metallic taste.
 This is normal and will go away soon.

-- You may have an allergic reaction to the IV contrast.
-We are highly trained and prepared to resolve your allergic reaction.
+You may have an allergic reaction to the IV contrast.
+Our experts are highly trained and prepared to immediately resolve any reactions that may occur.

 After your CT scan, you may be asked to stay in the exam area while we review your images.
 You can go back to normal diet and activities after your exam.
 However, your care team may ask you to withhold some medicines.